fsaavedra0003/Smart-Home-Device-Efficiency/README.md

 # Smart-Home-Device-Efficiency
 This prediction supports study on factors impacting user happiness and device performance and offers insightful information about the efficiency and usage patterns of smart home devices.

- Here we will used the dataset available in KAGGLE.
+ Here we will used the dataset available in KAGGLE which contains data from multiple devices.